Genetic Implications:

 Absorption: Highly variable (31–100%) following oral administration.

-Distribution: Widely distributed; high concentrations in RBCs; crosses the placenta; excreted into breast milk.
+Distribution: Widely distributed; high concentrations in RBCs.

 Metabolism and Excretion: Partially metabolized by the liver to active metabolites; partially excreted unchanged by the kidneys.